This article contains affiliate links

 This naturally occurring mineral is completely organic and kills ants on contact.
 Amazingly there is no chemical reason for this.
 This material made of dead water algae’s skeletons is essentially a fine form of silica.
 This enters the ant’s exoskeleton mechanically disabling its body leading to a rapid death.

-Diatomaceous earth can be scattered along ant trails and is most effective surrounding the entrances to nests.
+Diatomaceous earth can be scattered along ant trails and is most effective surrounding the entrances to nests, I have linked to some here on Amazon.

 Artificial sweeteners containing aspartame during scientific tests in China were found to be toxic to fire ants.
 Fire ants are an invasive species of ant from tropical regions.
 Many claim that these sweeteners are also perfect natural poisons for many other ant species.